 The earliest time for your departing flight depends on a lot of factors.
 We recommend no earlier than five hours after your ship arrives back at home port.

 So if your ship is scheduled to get back home at 7:00 a.m., your flight shouldn’t leave any earlier than 12:00 p.m.
 There will be times that this five hours gives you a ton of extra time.
 However, it’s important that you leave yourself a cushion should anything go wrong.

 Things That Could Delay You Getting To Your Flight

 Unfortunately, getting off the ship isn’t just as simple of having it dock and then rolling your suitcase off.
-There are a number of factors that can delay things, which is why recommend an ample five-hour cushion before your flight.
+There are a number of factors that can delay things, which is why we recommend an ample five-hour cushion before your flight.

 We mentioned earlier how there can be huge lines to get off the ship first.
 With such a rush of people trying to debark at once, it can take up to two hours to make your way off the ship and collect your luggage.

 If you don’t want to wait in line, you can debark later in the day.
-While that saves you the hassle of just standing around, it doesn’t get you off the ship any quicker.
+While that saves you the hassle of just standing around, it doesn’t get you off the ship any earlier.

 Customs & Immigration

 Anything to declare?
 Even if you don’t, you’ll have to go through customs and immigration.
 This is another reason why it can take so long to get off the ship.

 We’ve seen ports (Port Canaveral) where it’s a breeze to go through, taking almost no time at all.
 We’ve also seen ports (Galveston) where it’s a major delay that forces you to stand in line for an eternity.
 Sometimes it seems there are too few agents working, leading to longer delays to get off the ship.